 After even a moment of prayer we are not the same people.
 Like Peter James and John we struggle to put this into words.
 We are not even really sure what has happened since the real work of prayer is at a level deeper than our usual superficial way of living.

 Prayer changes us.
 We are different, and because of this, even though we then move into the same reality and relationships, every moment is changed.

-The taste of heaven enables us to live fully in every earthly situation.
+Such tastes of heaven enables us to live abundantly in every earthly situation.